facebook/react-native-website/docs/the-new-architecture/use-app-template.md

 If following the setup guide, stop when you reach the section **Running your React Native Application**, and resume following this guide.

 :::info Note for Expo projects
-If you're using Expo, you can enable the New Architecture at by the [expo-build-properties](https://docs.expo.dev/versions/latest/sdk/build-properties/) plugin.
+If you're using Expo, you can enable the New Architecture by the [expo-build-properties](https://docs.expo.dev/versions/latest/sdk/build-properties/) plugin.
 :::

 ## Creating a New Application